25 Golden Age Movies Edited by Women

 The Ghost and Mrs. Muir, 1947, Edited by Dorothy Spencer

 Editor Dorothy Spencer’s exactness, paired with Fred Sersen’s simple special-effects artistry, turned this paranormal drama into a charming romance.
 The Ghost and Mrs. Muir stars Gene Tierney as Lucy Muir, a widow who refuses to follow early-20th-century gendered traditions.
-Against her in-laws wishes, Lucy moves her and her daughter to the English seaside.
+Against her in-laws’ wishes, Lucy moves with her daughter to the English seaside.
 The two reside in a beautiful cottage haunted by its previous owner, sea captain Daniel Gregg (Rex Harrison).
 The ghostly flaw doesn’t deter Lucy though, which impresses Daniel, and soon the two fall in love.

 The Lady From Shanghai, 1947, Edited by Viola Lawrence